0x8008135/glitch3d/README.md

 ## Printer ##
 This module offers basic functions to drive a 3D Marlin compatible printer through USB (e.g. to perform FI attacks).

-The master branch will be kept as generic as possible.
+The master branch will be kept as generic as possible and has been tested on the following models successfully:

-Some printers may not behave identically, therefore branches with specific settings are available for fundamental differences.

-The module has been tested on the following models:
-- Creality Ender3 (ender3)
+- Creality Ender3
-- Creality 6 SE (6se)
+- Creality 6 SE

 ## Example code for CR-6 SE ##
 ```